 Members of the Mentors Program form a unique team dedicated to serving children in West Philadelphia public schools.
 Directed by Riepe House Fellow Dr. Amy Stornaiuolo, the Mentors program aims to familiarize its residents with West Philadelphia by connecting them with children who live and attend West Philadelphia schools.
-Under the direction of senior faculty at Penn's Graduate School of Education, participants mentor children in elementary school, devoting at least two hours a week to such activities, as well as attending monthly dinners with faculty to discuss their experiences.
+Under the direction of senior faculty at Penn's Graduate School of Education, participants mentor children in nearby elementary, middle, and high schools, devoting at least two hours a week to such activities, as well as attending monthly dinners with faculty to discuss their experiences.
 In the process, mentors learn about the challenges facing kids in Philadelphia’s educational system, while also learning about the talents and great potential of these students.
 Throughout the year, mentors have the opportunity to develop their own leadership skills, gain exceptional pre-career experience, and discover the rewards of community service.

 To Apply to this Program:

 Submit an online housing application and list this program as one of your top two choices.
 You're required to submit an essay as part of the Residential Program application process.
 Follow the essay prompt as indicated in the application.
 You can also visit the Residential Program page and the Residential Program Application Help page for additional information.